Chris Cosh: Coaching career

-Personal
+Personal life

 Cosh is a native of Washington, D.C., and graduated from Bishop McNamara High School in Forestville, Maryland.
 He has a bachelor's degree in physical education from Virginia Tech in 1983.

 Cosh and his wife, Mary, live in Maryland.
-They have two sons, J. J., who was a member of the Midshipmen football team at the United States Naval Academy from 2007-2011.
+They have two sons, J. J., who was a member of the Midshipmen football team at the United States Naval Academy from 2007 to 2011.
 He is currently a scout for the Chicago Bears.
-Their other son, Billy, played at Kansas State University as a freshman before transferring to Butler Community College and later to University of Houston, where he graduated in 2014.
-Billy is currently the offensive coordinator at Western Michigan University.
+Their other son, Billy, played at Kansas State University as a freshman before transferring to Butler Community College and later to the University of Houston, where he graduated in 2014.
+Billy is currently the head coach at Stony Brook University.